Use the Daily Mail Rewards Club to collect free Nectar Points every day with the Daily Mail and Mail on Sunday.

 Back since August 2017, you’ve been able to collect Nectar points with Daily Mail mymail Rewards.
 It’s one of the most generous ways to claim more loyalty points each week.

 We take a look at how the reward scheme works and how you can maximise the benefits.

 How does the Daily Mail Rewards Club work?

-You may have never noticed, but there is a unique number printed on the bottom of your Mail newspaper.
+You may have never noticed, but there are unique numbers printed on the bottom of your Daily Mail newspaper.

-These little numbers allow you to collect bonus Nectar points – every single day!
+These little numbers allow you to earn Nectar points – every single day!

-You’re able to collect up to 80 Nectar points every week, which add up over the year.
+You’re able to rack up to 250 Nectar points every month, which add up over the year.